-Tan Sri Dato' Krishnan Tan has been appointed as Independent Non-Executive Chairman of the Bank on 15 March 2017.
-He was previously appointed as Independent Non-Executive Director on 2 April 2014.
-He is a member of the Nominations and Remuneration Committee of the Bank.
+Datuk Kamaruddin Bin Taib was appointed as Independent Non-Executive Chairman of the Bank on 1 April 2022.
+He was previously appointed as Independent Non-Executive Director on 1 January 2022.
+He is a member of the Risk Committee of the Bank.

-Mr Milne was appointed as the Non-Independent Executive Director and Chief Executive Officer (CEO) on 24 May 2018.
+Omar was appointed as the Non-Independent Executive Director and Chief Executive Officer (CEO) on 31 March 2022.

 Mr Mukhtar graduated from the University of Wales with a Bachelor of Science in Economics.
 He first joined the HSBC Group in 1982 as a graduate trainee in Midland Bank International.
 He was then appointed as Assistant Director in Samuel Montagu in 1991.
 After more than 10 years of working in the HSBC Group’s London offices, Mr Mukhtar held numerous posts in Dubai, including CEO of HSBC Financial Services (Middle East) Limited from 1995 to 2003.
 He established the initiative to create the first foreign investment bank in Saudi Arabia for HSBC.